marcosranes/Tutorials/Git.md

 error: Cannot delete branch 'developer' checked out at '/home/marcosranes/Desktop/Tutorials/project1'
 ```

-### As you can see, for having things working fine on Git, you'll need at least one file to add here, and also a first commit.
-So, let's proceed to make it...
+### To make things work on Git, it is essential to add at least one file to this directory, as well as to commit the first change.
+So, let's move on to the next step.

 Well, I'm going to delete the project1 and create a new one